remy/remysharp.com/public/drafts/being-sad.md

 But I've never been "diagnosed" as depressed, which, when asked if I have, it almost invalidates how I feel.
 How I've felt as far back as my memory can reach.
 I got thinking in these last days though, when was the last time I got "diagnosed" for a cold?
 I knew I had a cold.
 I took some rest, followed my body and eventually got better.
 But I did have a cold.
 So today, I've decided that I'm going to own this *label*.
 I am depressed.

 There's a portrait photo of me aged 4 in black and white.
 Deep in that little boy's eyes is sadness.
 Today, I struggle to think when I've been happy.
+I know I've been happy.
+I know it because I've had Julie in my life for 20 years.
+But I struggle to remember.

 I think it's because happiness is supposed to be this gold standard (or so I've told myself somewhere along the line).
 Something that someone can _be_.
 But I've never _been_ happy.
 I've felt happy, but then, I feel sad again.
 I have many, many things to be happy for – and grateful for.
 I have a loving and amazingly supportive best friend who doubles as my wife.
 I have a family.
 I have a family, children who I love and they love me.
 I have a roof over my head and a job that I'm good at that I can choose how I work.
 I'm grateful for what I have.